aTinyShellScript/v2.4_AWD/README.md

 NEMA17 dxfs for laser cut parts have been added but not tested.
 Please report any issues.

 Printable versions for both NEMA14 and NEMA17 have been added but not thouroughly tested.
-There are no printed tensioner plates yet.
+Please report any issues.

 # Contact